leolaurindo/cmd-search-utility/README.md

 ## Motivation

 Windows search sucks.
 If you open explorer and narrow down in some folders, it can suck less than it would, but it's not optimal.
-In addition to that, handling files when inside the "search mode" is worse than
+In addition to that, handling files when inside the "search mode" is even worse.

 I used to have a software to help me with that when I was in my master's.
+I had to iterate and search for piles of `pdfs`, so I really needed a more robust thing.
 After I formatted my PC in the past year, I lost it.
 I don't even remember its name.
 Searched a bit for it in the internet but did not found.

-I decided to make this small script to help me with repeated tasks and my laziness to interact with explorer's slow interface.
-I also wish to go back in time and have this when I was in my master's.
+This script is my solution for repetitive searches and my own impatience with Explorer.
+I even wish I could send it back in time to my struggling master's student self.

+To my today's self, it's more of a facilitator to search for, modify and interact with a set of files in my pc (mostly python scripts, hence the usage of `vscode`).
 It's a simple script, there are probably best solutions out there, but it not only fit my needs as well as served as a small bit of study and practice in batch scripting.

 ## Inner workings